VenkatDundi/ETL_SmartCity_Prediction/README.md

 4. As part of pre processing, I have removed single charcaters and words with 2 characters which diesn't have any context.

 5. Vector.pkl has been generated and used which helps to fit_transform the contents of all pdf documents before we transform the input document content and prediction of the cluster id.

+6. Master branch has been used as default 'branch' - This has been notified and confirmed.

+7. Test has been done using one of the files - VA Virginia Beach.pdf

 #### Test Case Run: